 How can that be?
-You can see with your own eyes, can’t you, that the racial difference completely evaporated when the test was framed as a problem solving?
+You can see with your own eyes, can’t you, that the racial difference completely evaporated when the test was framed as problem-solving?
 What can I possibly tell you that could suggest otherwise?

 It shows adjusted mean test scores, controlling for prior SAT scores.
-This crucially changes the meaning of the results; and it changes this World Changing Result to something a little more mundane.
-Specifically, this result provides no evidence at all that the racial achievement difference was even reduced, let alone eliminated, a point first made in a paper that was published over ten years ago (Sackett et al, 2004).
+This crucially changes the meaning of the results, and it changes this World-Changing Result to something a little more mundane.
+Specifically, this result provides no evidence at all that the racial achievement difference was even reduced, let alone eliminated, a point first made in a paper that was published over 10 years ago (Sackett et al, 2004).